 The really special thing about Marechal Foch wine is that it is believed to be from a hybrid grape that may be a cross between Gold Riesling and Vitis Riparia.
 This results in a grape that ripens early but maintains protection against harsh cold as well as the fungus that can sometimes grow in vineyards.
 Because it can be grown in almost any climate, the fruity red wine is a popular variety across the midwest and other states.
 And in Oregon, it is most commonly produced in the Willamette Valley.

-Wines which are made from Sangiovese grapes tend to be high in acidity and sometimes strong flavors of black cherry, black currant, or mulberry.
+Wines which are made from Sangiovese grapes tend to be high in acidity and sometimes strong flavours of black cherry, black currant, or mulberry.
 But as the wine ages, the Sangiovese grape tends to come out a little more, lending itself to a smooth taste.
 Because of its notable high acidity, though, Sangiovese is notoriously perfect when paired with almost anything, from pizza or roasted chicken.

-Sémillon comes from a white grape variety and, unsurprisingly, makes for a pale wine with a light and crisp flavors.
+Sémillon comes from a white grape variety and, unsurprisingly, makes for a pale wine with a light and crisp flavours.
 It is often blended with Chardonnay, which results in almost yellow hues and an overall dry wine.
 In Oregon, it is most commonly produced in the Willamette Valley and is easily one of the more popular white wines in the state’s wine country.

 Five Things You Need To Know About Oregon Wine